Oligonucleotide

 Oligonucleotides are short DNA or RNA molecules, oligomers, that have a wide range of applications in genetic testing, research, and forensics.
-Commonly made in the laboratory by solid-phase chemical synthesis, these small bits of nucleic acids can be manufactured as single-stranded molecules with any user-specified sequence, and so are vital for artificial gene synthesis, polymerase chain reaction (PCR), DNA sequencing, molecular cloning and as molecular probes.
+Commonly made in the laboratory by solid-phase chemical synthesis, these small fragments of nucleic acids can be manufactured as single-stranded molecules with any user-specified sequence, and so are vital for artificial gene synthesis, polymerase chain reaction (PCR), DNA sequencing, molecular cloning and as molecular probes.
 In nature, oligonucleotides are usually found as small RNA molecules that function in the regulation of gene expression (e.g. microRNA), or are degradation intermediates derived from the breakdown of larger nucleic acid molecules.

 Oligonucleotides are characterized by the sequence of nucleotide residues that make up the entire molecule.
 The length of the oligonucleotide is usually denoted by "-mer" (from Greek meros, "part").
 For example, an oligonucleotide of six nucleotides (nt) is a hexamer, while one of 25 nt would usually be called a "25-mer".
 Oligonucleotides readily bind, in a sequence-specific manner, to their respective complementary oligonucleotides, DNA, or RNA to form duplexes or, less often, hybrids of a higher order.
 This basic property serves as a foundation for the use of oligonucleotides as probes for detecting specific sequences of DNA or RNA.
 Examples of procedures that use oligonucleotides include DNA microarrays, Southern blots, ASO analysis, fluorescent in situ hybridization (FISH), PCR, and the synthesis of artificial genes.

-Oligonucleotides are composed of 2'-deoxyribonucleotides (oligodeoxyribonucleotides), which can be modified at the backbone or on the 2’ sugar position to achieve different pharmacological effects.
+Oligonucleotides are composed of 2'-deoxyribonucleotides (oligodeoxyribonucleotides), which can be modified at the backbone or on the 2' sugar position to achieve different pharmacological effects.
 These modifications give new properties to the oligonucleotides and make them a key element in antisense therapy.

 Synthesis

 Oligonucleotides are chemically synthesized using building blocks, protected phosphoramidites of natural or chemically modified nucleosides or, to a lesser extent, of non-nucleosidic compounds.
 The oligonucleotide chain assembly proceeds in the 3' to 5' direction by following a routine procedure referred to as a "synthetic cycle".
 Completion of a single synthetic cycle results in the addition of one nucleotide residue to the growing chain.
 A less than 100% yield of each synthetic step and the occurrence of side reactions set practical limits of the efficiency of the process.
-In general, oligonucleotide sequences are usually short (13-25 nucleotides long).
+In general, oligonucleotide sequences are usually short (13–25 nucleotides long).
 The maximum length of synthetic oligonucleotides hardly exceeds 200 nucleotide residues.
 HPLC and other methods can be used to isolate products with the desired sequence.